-Their internal data set is a pretty typical CRM with its internal identifier, company name, company category, location, and, of course, contact information (see the breakdown of the attributes by a category below).
+For this example, the internal data is a pretty typical CRM with its internal identifier, company name, company category, location, and, of course, contact information (see the breakdown of the attributes by category below each data set).

-Canadian Company Capabilities is an Industry Canada database of local businesses that is aimed at opening exporting opportunities, facilitating a search for prospective partners, and analyze the competition.
-Because of this, it is quite rich with respect to classification of company activities/services provided/goods manufactured, its financial situation, and their representatives’ contact information (up to 60 for one of them!).
+Canadian Company Capabilities is an Industry Canada database of local businesses that is aimed at opening exporting opportunities, facilitating a search for prospective partners, and analyzing the competition.
+Because of this, it has a lot of information with respect to classification of company activities/services provided/goods manufactured, its financial situation, and their representatives’ contact information (up to 60 for one of them!).

-This is where Thomson Reuters PermID comes to play.
-PermID is a unique identifier assigned to a variety of different business entities (organizations, persons, instruments, and quotes) in Thomson Reuters internal universe of linked data.
+For the current scenario we’re using Thomson Reuters PermID.
+PermID is a unique identifier assigned to a variety of different business entities (ie organizations, persons, instruments, quotes) in Thomson Reuters’ internal universe of linked data.

 Open PermID comes with the following set of APIs for entity querying and retrieval: